-The employees of the Company's subsidiaries which operate in the People's Republic of China ("PRC") are required to participate in a central pension scheme operated by the local municipal government.
+The employees of the Company's subsidiaries which operate in the PRC are required to participate in a central pension scheme operated by the local municipal government.
 These subsidiaries are required to contribute a certain percentage of its payroll costs to the central pension scheme.
 The contributions are charged to profit or loss as they become payable in accordance with the rules of the central pension scheme.
 The Group's employer contributions vest fully with the employees when contributed in the central pension scheme.
 The Group has no forfeiture of pension scheme contributions (i.e. contributions processed by the employer on behalf of the employee who has exited the scheme prior to vesting of such contributions).
-As at 30 June 2021, no forfeited contribution under the pension scheme of the Group is available for deduction of contribution payable in coming years.

-2.12 Employee benefits (continued)
+Employee benefits (continued)

-(ii) Short-term and other long-term employee benefits
+Short-term and other long-term employee benefits